SERVICE ABOVE SELF

 The club will continue to support Know Your Blood Pressure Day and the Annual Rainbows Fireworks event.
 We will develop two new projects, firstly working with the Lawns Nursing Home and secondly, a new project working with Community Libraries.

 The club’s programme of support for youth projects is particularly strong.
 Working with local schools, the club has developed a successful Youth Speaks initiative, with a number of winners over the years.
 The club has also been involved in Young Writer, Young Chef and Young Scientist.
 The club also supports Kids Out annually (a day out for young people at local theme park.
 The club sponsors kids with special needs from a local school).
-The club has also actively supported the Youth Exchange and International Scholar programmes.
+The club has also actively supported the Youth Exchange and International Scholar programmes

-The club has a very active fund raising programme, donating around Â£5,000 each year to international, national and local charities through fund raising events, such as an annual Quiz Night (now in its 16th year), Book Sale, Christmas Tin Rattle and Bridge Drive.
-Recent beneficiaries have included The Salvation Army, Leicester Children’s Holiday Home, Mercy Ships, Canine Partners and many more.
+The club has a very active fund raising programme, donating around £4,000 each year to international, national and local charities through fund raising events, such as an annual Quiz Night (now in it’s 15th year), Christmas Tin Rattle and Bridge Drive.
+Beneficiaries this year will be Water Aid (National), Alzheimer’s Society (UK), Air Ambulance East Midlands.

 These events are supported by Friends of Rotary.
 This is a group of people who cannot commit to a weekly meeting, but are pleased to support our work by attending occasional meetings, supporting fund raising events and donating to the club’s charity fund.
 There are currently 7 Friends of Rotary.

 The club celebrates its formation every 5 years, attracting support of around 70 Rotarians and guests for a formal dinner.
 Recent guest speakers have been Rugby player Austin Healey, Leicester Tigers and England International, and Lars Tharp of BBC Antiques Roadshow fame.
 The most recent guest was Jo Pratt, cookery writer and TV Chef.
 The next charter will be in 2021